 “I recommend that the buyers themselves approach the financial institutions to gain experience and start building relationships,” Blouin says.
 “A lot of sellers feel like they’re being excluded when they’re used to being in control, but at some point they’re going to have to learn to let go, and that’s one of the first steps in the process.”

 Step 4: Ask for a business valuation

 What about having a business valuation done by an outside firm?
-“It’s highly recommended, but not essential if the parties agree on a reasonable price,” Drouin says.
+“It’s highly recommended, but not essential if the parties agree on a reasonable price,” Blouin says.

 The benefit of the valuation is that it removes emotions and perceptions that can hinder the transaction.
 “Sometimes there’s a mentor-mentee relationship that involves a balance of power that causes the seller to ask for a higher price than the business is really worth,” he notes.

 However, the opposite can also be true: The seller may believe that they are making a gift to their protégé, but the protégé does not realize it.
 “What you want to avoid is one of the parties thinking they were taken advantage of, because then they’re not going to make any concessions on all the other details that they have to agree on,” he says.

 Step 5: Financing the MBO

 There is no one formula where MBO financing is concerned.
 “It’s specific to each situation,” Blouin says.

 But he adds that one thing is certain—a certain amount of upheaval is to be expected.
 “It can be generated by the transaction (e.g., new management, loss of employees, fiercer competition) or by the external environment of the company,” he says.
 “Let’s not forget that most SMEs are influenced by variables they don’t control.
 The price of oil or the price of the Canadian dollar will not stop fluctuating because our company is going through a transfer,” he adds.

 Various options have to be considered in finding a way to finance the project.